 Contact

-He is a Director of Ali-Nakyea & Associates, a firm of Tax Attorneys, Solicitors and Consultants in Accra.
+He is a Director of Ali-Nakyea & Associates, a firm of Tax Attorneys, Solicitors, Consultants and Notaries Public in Accra.

-Dr. Ali-Nakyea has over thirty (30) years working experience in Taxation, Financial Management Reviews and Investigations, fourteen (14) years of which includes legal practice and nineteen years (19) of lecturing.
+Dr. Ali-Nakyea has over thirty-one (31) years working experience in Taxation, Financial Management Reviews and Investigations, fifteen (15) years of which includes legal practice and twenty years (20) of lecturing.
 He was an Assistant Tax Manager in Coopers & Lybrand (now PricewaterhouseCoopers, (PwC)) where he handled financial management reviews & investigations, the tax affairs of the firm’s clients as well as being a Resource Person on Taxation courses and seminars organized by the Management Consultancy Unit of the firm.
 He was also a Senior Tax Consultant with the Tax & Corporate Advisory Services Department of KPMG.

 He has also worked as the Group Chief Accountant of BCM Ghana Limited as well as BCM International Limited, both mining contracting firms, managing the accounting system, tax affairs and finances of the company’s operations in Ghana, Mali, Tanzania and Guinea.

 Dr. Ali-Nakyea holds a PhD in Tax Policy from the University of Pretoria, a Master of Philosophy Degree in Economics, a Bachelor of Arts (Hons) Degree in Economics with Philosophy, as well as a Post-First-Degree Bachelor of Law (LLB), all from the University of Ghana, Legon.
-He is also a Barrister at Law (BL) and a Member of the Ghana Bar Association, as well as a Notary Public.
-He is a Fellow of the Chartered Institute of Taxation (Ghana) (FCIT) and also a Member of the Institute of Chartered Accountants (Ghana) (ICAG).
+He is also a Barrister at Law (BL) and a Member of the Ghana Bar Association.
+He is a Fellow of the Chartered Institute of Taxation (Ghana) (FCIT) and also a Fellow of the Institute of Chartered Accountants (Ghana) (CA)).
 He is a Member of the Institute of Internal Auditors (Ghana) (MIIA).
 He is also a Master Tax Professional (MTP) of the South African Institute of Tax Professionals (SAIT).
 He also possesses a Diploma in Business Studies (Accounting Option) from Kumasi Polytechnic (now Kumasi Technical University).

 CREDENTIALS